Adroiti/docs-for-code-review-tools/tfsec/google-compute-no-public-egress.md

-Pattern: An outbound firewall rule allows traffic to /0
+Pattern: Use of public egress for Google Compute firewall

 Issue: -